 Where do I get one?

-Telstra TV 2 hit the market October 31.
+Telstra TV 2 hit the market on October 31, 2018.
 It’s now bundled with Telstra Broadband plans (Entertainment and Entertainment Plus).
 You don’t need to be a Telstra Broadband customer to get one, though.
 The gadget is also available to everyone for $192; regardless of which provider or plan you’re on.

 Video Review of the New Telstra TV 3